ajdavidson/react-atm/README.md

 ## :eye_speech_bubble: About ##

 React ATM Simulator.
 Refactoring assignment started with setting the increments to be of 20 for the input field.
 A minimum of 0 and maximum of 1000 was also set.
 KeyPress and Paste were also suppressed to enforce a 20 step imitation.
 A field of buttons was created to simulate the QuickCash withdrawal feature.
 Many conditions were programmed to ensure continued validity.
 Provided an async message area with dynamic response using state.
+Transaction indicator lights.
+Transaction log of running gross total deposits and withdrawals.

 ## :sparkles: Features ##

 :heavy_check_mark: Set to work with increments of 20 max 1000\
 :heavy_check_mark: Many conditions programmed to assure validity\
-:heavy_check_mark: Dynamic StateFul async response message element\
+:heavy_check_mark: Dynamic async response message element\
-:heavy_check_mark: QuickCash feature
+:heavy_check_mark: QuickCash feature\
+:heavy_check_mark: Transaction indicator lights\
+:heavy_check_mark: Transaction log

 ## :rocket: Technologies ##